Governor signs bill to tighten gun laws, address violent crime

 Three new judges will be added in the 2nd, 5th and 13th judicial districts under the bill, which also establishes programs to recruit and retain law enforcement officers, "accompanied by $50 million in the budget to establish an officer recruitment fund," the Governor's Office said.

-In addition, it expands sentencing for aggravated fleeing from a law enforcement officer resulting in injury .
+In addition, it expands sentencing for aggravated fleeing from a law enforcement officer resulting in injury and creates penalties for criminal violent threats.

 "Crime must be the priority in every session until we have a system that works from top to bottom to protect New Mexico families," Albuquerque Mayor Tim Keller said in a statement.
 "This is a real first step forward, getting support to our officers and getting tougher on gun violence."